chakrit/fts/README.md

 These APIs are provided in case you need more fine-grained control of the indexes but should not need to to be used in most cases.

+#### indexer.degree.words = 3

+Get/set the degree to which fts will permute words.
+Defaults to 3.

+Example: Permuting `"quick brown fox"` with degree 2 gives `["quickbrown", "brownfox"]` querying with `"brownfox"` will returns the original string.

+Higher degree enables broader search term matches but will require more memory and CPU during `index()` calls.

+#### indexer.degree.typos = 5

+Get/set the degree to which fts will permute typos.
+Defaults to 5.

+Example: Permuting `"search"` with degree 2 gives 22 results including `"serc"` and `"srch"` querying with any 2 letters missing from the string will match the document.

+Higher degree enables broader search term matches but will require more memory and CPU during `index()` calls.

 #### indexer.addKey( id, key, weight, callback )

 Adds `id` to search key `key` with weight `weight` and then calls `callback` (optional).